Suke-go/WISSpectrrum/README.md

 - Tweak options if needed:
   - `--dry-run` prints planned downloads without touching disk.
   - `--delay` and `--timeout` control pacing; increase the delay when the host rate-limits you.
+  - `--max-workers` enables parallel downloads with a shared rate limiter—raise it only when the source permits concurrent access.
   - `--overwrite` lets you refresh previously downloaded files.

 ### 1.5 Responsible downloading